 The largest festival of its kind in the world celebrates its 23rd year as both a tourist attraction and favorite of island locals.
 The festival revolves around five days and nights of big stars in intimate settings, introducing audiences to the faces, voices and stories behind the songs.

 Glier brings his congenial stage presence back to Key West to perfect his songwriting skills in an artist residency.
 Taking a break from the creative process, he presents a stripped down outdoor show featuring favorite foot-stompers and new works.
-Join Glier “at home” on the back deck of the residency cottages for a unique springtime show.
+Join Glier for an intimate outdoor concert in The Studios’ newest addition - the Carriage Trade Inn on Eaton!

 Blake Hunter has penned a new musical following a female TV Executive in the 1970s who fights to keep her variety show afloat, her star husband in check and temptation at bay.
 Under the direction of Murphy Davis, the script takes off, propelled by commanding performances and a whiff of classic TV nostalgia.